Announcement Type: New and Competing Continuation.

 3. Demonstrate the detailed steps and timeline to effectively achieve proposed methodology and evaluation plan.

-4. Identify how the program director will meet with other project directors and staff on an annual basis to share best practices, successes and challenges.
+4. Identify how the program director will meet with other Program Directors and staff on an annual basis to share best practices, successes and challenges.

-F. Organizational Capabilities, Key Personnel and Qualifications (5 points)
+D. Organizational Capabilities, Key Personnel and Qualifications (15 Points)

 1. Provide an organizational chart and describe the administrative, managerial and organization arrangements and the facilities and resources to be utilized to conduct the proposed project.